 Playwright and actor Sudha Bhuchar co-founded Tamasha Theatre Company in 1989 with Kristine Landon-Smith.

-For what began as a project by two friends in a Crouch End flat 21 years ago, the Tamasha Theatre Company – of which Sudha Bhuchar is both co-founder and arguably its leading actor and writer – has certainly come a long way.
+For what began as a project by two friends in a Crouch End flat 21 years ago, Tamasha Theatre Company – of which Sudha Bhuchar was both co-founder and arguably its leading actor and writer – has certainly come a long way.

-Ian Shuttleworth found much to praise in the play: 'with only eight actors, [Bhuchar and Landon-Smith] manage to convey at least a microcosm of the terrible scale of human displacement as even the supposedly enlightened middle classes came to abandon hope in the ideals of secularism' (The Financial Times, 15 August 1997).
-Violence is everywhere: the nine stories revolve around deaths, riots and fragmented families and communities; none of which, perhaps, are more powerful than that of Pali, a Hindu boy separated from his parents and raised by Muslims, who, when he later attempts to re-integrate into his old community, is made an out-caste by his 'tainted' upbringing.
+Ian Shuttleworth found much to praise in the play: "with only eight actors, [Bhuchar and Landon-Smith] manage to convey at least a microcosm of the terrible scale of human displacement as even the supposedly enlightened middle classes came to abandon hope in the ideals of secularism" (the Financial Times, 15 August 1997).
+Violence is everywhere: the nine stories revolve around deaths, riots, and fragmented families and communities; none of which, perhaps, are more powerful than that of Pali, a Hindu boy separated from his parents and raised by Muslims, who, when he later attempts to re-integrate into his old community, is made an outcast by his 'tainted' upbringing.
 While Landon-Smith co-wrote and directed the play, Bhuchar also served as its producer.

-As Michael Billington put it, Tamasha 'always come up with bright new ideas' which shift quite comfortably from such diffuse themes as 'India's Partition and pastiche Bollywood musicals' (The Guardian, 15 January 2000).
+As Michael Billington put it, Tamasha "always come up with bright new ideas" which shift quite comfortably from such diffuse themes as "India's Partition and pastiche Bollywood musicals" (The Guardian, 15 January 2000).
 Despite Tamasha's hectic touring schedule, which has seen them perform their plays the world over, Bhuchar has helped her company forge links with other troupes, such as Pakistan's Ajoka.
+In 2015, Bhuchar retired from her co-Artistic Director position at Tamasha and founded a new theatre company, Bhuchar Boulevard.
 Aside from her work with Tamasha, with whom she is now virtually synonymous, Bhuchar also recently travelled to Frankfurt, where she contributed to a conference on the subject of surrogacy from India.

 André Naffis-Sahely, 2010